This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 - The destination is a relational database.

-- The source is a file, API endpoint, NoSQL database or inbound email connection
+- The source is a file, API endpoint, NoSQL database, or inbound email Connection.

-- The destination is a file, API endpoint, NoSQL database or outbound email connection
+- The destination is a file, API endpoint, NoSQL database, or outbound email Connection.

-- The source is a well-known API
+- The source is a well-known API.

-- The destination is a well-known API
+- The destination is a well-known API.

-- Any To Any ETL
+- Any To Any ETL.

-This transformation modifies the source data before loading it in the destination.
+This transformation modifies the source data before loading it into the destination.
 Use copy, move, rename, delete, zip, and unzip files if all you need is to copy, move, rename or delete the files or perform the bulk operations with the data without modifying it.

 The source is a relational database